square/go-jose/README.md

 [Version 3](https://github.com/square/go-jose)
 ([branch](https://github.com/square/go-jose/tree/master),
-[doc](https://godoc.org/github.com/square/go-jose)) is the under development/unstable version:
+[doc](https://godoc.org/github.com/square/go-jose)) is the under development/unstable version (not released yet):

     import "github.com/square/go-jose/v3"

 All new feature development takes place on the `master` branch, which we are preparing to release as version 3 soon.
+Version 2 will continue to receive critical bug and security fixes.
 Note that starting with version 3 we are using Go modules for versioning instead of `gopkg.in` as before.

 Version 1 (on the `v1` branch) is frozen and not supported anymore.